 We assist mathematics teachers and students at several local schools at all grades, with primary emphasis on the secondary level (grades 7–12).
-Major activities include the following.
 Please contact Mary Ann Huntley for more information.

 MATH 5080: Mathematics for Secondary School Teachers

 During each academic year we offer a series of four full-day workshops for secondary math teachers.
-Anyone interested in issues related to the teaching and learning of secondary mathematics (e.g., pre-service teachers, students, and mathematicians) is welcome to attend.
-We examine principles underlying the content of the secondary school mathematics curriculum, including connections with the history of mathematics, technology, and mathematics education research.
+Anyone interested in issues related to the teaching and learning of secondary mathematics is welcome to attend (e.g., teachers, prospective teachers, mathematics graduate and undergraduate students, and mathematicians).
+During workshop sessions participants examine principles underlying the content of the secondary school mathematics curriculum, including connections with the history of mathematics, technology, and mathematics education research.
 Participation at one workshop is not prerequisite to attending another.

 Faculty Research and Curriculum Development

-Professor Emeritus David Henderson continues to work with teachers across the country through two NSF-supported projects: The Algebra Project (grades 8-12) and Understanding Space Through Engineering Design (USTED), a grades K-5 development project for underserved students.
-His special experiential-based geometry curricular materials have been used in NY, CA, OH, MI, IL, MD, SC, FL, VA, AR, GA, and MS. For more detail about Henderson’s work with schools, visit www.math.cornell.edu/~henderson/AP/.
+- Professor Emeritus David Henderson continues to work with teachers across the country on experiential-based geometry curricular materials through two NSF-supported projects: The Algebra Project (grades 8-12), and Understanding Space Through Engineering Design (USTED), a grades K-5 development project based at Vanderbilt University.
+In 2016, he joined a research project “Function Learning Progressions,” funded by an NSF Discovery Research K-12 grant jointly to the Educational Testing Service and the Algebra Project.
+For more detail about Henderson’s work with schools, visit www.math.cornell.edu/~henderson/AP/.

-Faculty members Mary Ann Huntley and Maria Terrell have been investigating the content of the algebra strand of six commercially-available high-school textbook series.
-The results of this study are expected to allow curriculum decision makers and other stakeholders to compare curricula and make informed decisions.
-This research has been supported by a grant from the National Science Foundation (Award #090131).
-Mary Ann presented results from this work at the 2015 national meeting of the Association of Mathematics Teachers of New York State (AMTNYS).
+- Mary Ann Huntley and Maria Terrell are investigating the content of the algebra strand of six commercially-available high-school textbook series.
+This research was originally supported by a grant from the National Science Foundation (Award #090131).
+Dick Furnas provides statistical analysis on the large datasets produced by the project.

-Mary Ann Huntley maintains an electronic mailing list for disseminating information about upcoming mathematics education events at Cornell and other professional development offerings.
-To be added to the list, please email your contact information to Mary Ann.
+Mary Ann Huntley maintains an electronic mailing list for disseminating information to teachers about upcoming mathematics education events at Cornell, professional development offerings, and other news related to mathematics education.
+To be added to the electronic mailing list, please e-mail your contact information to Mary Ann.